-To view previously published versions of a chain from Chains , click Build, and select Versions from the chain's menu.
+To view previously published versions of a chain in Chain Builder, from Build, select Versions from the chain's menu.
 For each past version, you can view when it was created, and by whom.

 To view a chain's run history, such as to troubleshoot an error: